Our Killip Garden and Garden Club

 Garden Club times during the regular school year:

-Our after-school garden club consists of students who wish to understand the gardening process from seed to table.
+Our before-school garden club consists of students who wish to understand the gardening process from seed to table.
 They learn basic planting techniques and how to care for the plants in our community garden successfully.
 Students also learn how to harvest, prepare, and cook what they grow and share them with the Killip Community.

 Fall- Harvest Festival is a celebration of all things regarding local food.
 The event features tours of the Killip Garden, food booths from local restaurants, games run by Killip staff, and activities from the Arboretum, Refugia Gardens, the YMCA, and so much more.